What is a Sleep Study?

 - Notify us if you require special assistance.
 You may be required to have a caregiver present during testing.

 - If you are using positive airway pressure therapy (CPAP), bring your mask and headgear.
-If you have an oral appliance and are having a follow-up sleep study, please bring your oral appliance.
+If you have an oral appliance and are having a follow-up sleep study, please bring your oral appliance, adjustment key and/or bands.

 - Bring toiletries and a change of clothing.
 We provide towels to wash up in the morning.

-- If you’d like to bring a healthy snack for the evening/morning or if you have special dietary needs (e.g., gluten free), please bring snacks with you.
+- If you’d like to bring a healthy snack for the evening or morning, or if you have special dietary needs (e.g., gluten free), please bring snacks with you.
 We provide coffee and breakfast bars for you in the morning.

 - Service dogs trained to assist people with medical disabilities are allowed with prior authorization by our physician.